Automating-GIS-processes/site/source/lessons/L2/geopandas-basics.rst

     data['area'].head(2)

-Okey so we can see that the area of our first polygon seems to be X and XX for the second polygon.
+Okey, so we can see that the area of our first polygon seems to be 19.39 and 6.14 for the second polygon.
+They correspond to the ones we saw in previous step when iterating rows, hence, everything seems to work as it should.
-Let's check what is the min and the max of those areas using familiar functions from our previous numpy lessions.
+Let's check what is the min and the max of those areas using familiar functions from our previous Pandas lessions.

 .. ipython:: python

     # Maximum area
     max_area = data['area'].max()

-    # Minimum area
+    # Mean area
-    min_area = data['area'].mean()
+    mean_area = data['area'].mean()

     print("Max area: %s\nMean area: %s" % (round(max_area, 2), round(min_area, 2)))

+Okey, so the largest Polygon in our dataset seems to be 1494 square decimal degrees (~ 165 000 km2) and the average size is ~20 square decimal degrees (~2200 km2).

 Creating geometries into a GeoDataFrame
 ---------------------------------------